Rashtriya Swayamsevak Sangh: Indian Independence movement

-RSS since its formation opposed joining the independence movement against the British rule of India.
-Portraying itself as a social movement, Hedgewar also kept the organisation from having any direct affiliation with the political organisations then fighting British rule.
-RSS rejected Gandhi's willingness to co-operate with the Muslims.
+Since its formation in 1925, the RSS opposed the independence movement against British rule in India.
+Portraying itself as a social movement, Hedgewar also kept the organisation from having any direct affiliation with political organisations then fighting British rule.
+The RSS rejected Gandhi's willingness to co-operate with Muslims.

 In accordance with Hedgewar's tradition of keeping the RSS away from the Indian Independence movement, any political activity that could be construed as being anti-British was carefully avoided.
-According to the RSS biographer C. P. Bhishikar, Hedgewar talked only about Hindu organisations and avoided any direct comment on the Government.
+According to the RSS biographer C. P. Bhishikar, Hedgewar talked only about Hindu organisations and avoided any direct comment on the colonial government.
 The "Independence Day" announced by the Indian National Congress for 26 January 1930 was celebrated by the RSS that year but was subsequently avoided.
 The Tricolor of the Indian national movement was shunned.

-Hedgewar personally participated in the 'Satyagraha' launched by Gandhi in April 1930, but he did not get the RSS involved in the movement.
-He sent information everywhere that the RSS would not participate in the Satyagraha.
+Hedgewar personally participated in the Salt March launched by Gandhi in April 1930, but he did not get the RSS involved in the movement.
+He sent information everywhere that the RSS would not participate in the March.
 However, those wishing to participate individually were not prohibited.
-In 1934 Congress passed a resolution prohibiting its members from joining RSS, Hindu Mahasabha, or the Muslim League.
+In 1934, the Congress passed a resolution prohibiting its members from joining the RSS, the Hindu Mahasabha, or the Muslim League.